 morph::range

-is a useful little class for specifying a mathematical closed interval.
-It simply contains two numbers indicating the minimum and maximum of the interval.
+is a class for specifying a mathematical closed interval [min, max].
+Its data consists of just two numbers indicating the minimum and maximum of the interval.

 It is used as a return object for the vec::range